CanarysAutomations/Dormant-Developer-Users/README.md

 This action extends that capability by identifying Dormant Developer Users based on actual development activity—commits, issues, and pull requests—across all repositories.
 The resulting report can be downloaded directly from the GitHub Actions workflow.

+> Dormant developer users are organization members who have not made commits, opened issues, or created pull requests within a defined time period.

 This project is available both as:
 - ✅ **A GitHub Action**